newrelic/nri-flex/docs/wiki/basics/flex_config_sections.md

   role: database
 ```

 Custom attributes can be defined nearly anywhere in your configuration.
-E.g. under `global`, or `api`,
-or further nested under each command.
-The lowest level defined attribute will take precedence.
+For example, under `global`, or `api`, or further nested under each command.
+Attributes defined at the lowest level take precedence.

 ## apis

-The `apis` section allows you defining multiple entries for data acquisition and processing.
-Each enty needs to have
-a `name` or `event_type` entry, which will be used to provide the name of the event type in infrastructure:
+The `apis` section allows you to define multiple entries for data acquisition and processing.
+Each entry must have a `name` or `event_type`, which is used to name the event type in New Relic:

-* `event_type` provides a name for each sample, which will be used as table name for querying the metrics
+* `event_type` provides a name for each sample, which is used as table name for querying the metrics
-  in the New Relic UI. `event_type` would usually have names like `MySQLSample`, `MyRemoteSample`, `FolderSample`...
+  in the New Relic UI. `event_type` usually have names like `MySQLSample`, `MyRemoteSample`, `FolderSample`, etc.
-* If `event_type` is not defined and `name` is, the submitted event type will be the `name`
+* If `event_type` is not defined and `name` is, the submitted event type is `name`
   with the `Sample` prefix concatenated.
-    - E.g. `name: FolderSize` would make Flex creating events named with `event_type: FolderSizeSample`
+    - For example, `name: FolderSize` would make Flex to create events named `event_type: FolderSizeSample`.

-In addition to the fields that define the name of the sample, each `apis` entry will require the type of API to
-parse data from, and optionally a list of [functions](../apis/functions.md) for processing the data from the API.
+In addition to the fields that define the name of the sample, each `apis` entry requires the type of API to parse data from, and, optionally, a list of [functions](../apis/functions.md) for processing the data coming from the API.

-Currently supported APIs are:

-* [`commands`](../apis/commands.md) to execute a shell command and use its standard output as source
-  of metrics (usually to be processed by a list of [functions](../apis/functions.md).
-* [`url`](../apis/url.md) to retrieve data from an HTTP or HTTPS endpoint.
+For a list of currently supported APIs, see [`Officially supported APIs`](creating_configs.md#OfficiallysupportedAPIs).

 ## Example

-An example of Flex configuration file (embedded in the OHI configuration) would be like:
+An example of a Flex configuration file (embedded in the OHI configuration):

 ```yaml
 integrations:                                    # OHI configuration starts here